VFPC/VFPC/README.md

 - Checks that the assigned SID is valid for the aircraft type operating the flight.
 - Checks that the assigned SID is valid on the current day/time.
 - Checks that there are no obvious syntax errors within the flight plan.
 (Invalid step climbs, Random symbol characters, etc.)
+- Checks for any SRD warnings/bans regarding the specific route in use.

 ## Check Results